-The Benedicamus "Die sancti Pasche ad Vespera," Voce digna corde in Aosta C3 is also related to the Stimmtausch setting both textually, by also using the line "Sancto simul paraclito," and musically, though the connection is not exact.93
+The Benedicamus "Die sancti Pasche ad Vespera," Voce digna corde in Aosta C3 is also related to the Stimmtausch setting both textually, by also using the line "Sancto simul

 92 See Cattin, "Persistenza e variazioni," pp. 53-54 for transcriptions from this source and from Las Huelgas.